ZeckLab/OC-P3-rental-api/README.md

 - Java 21
 - Spring Boot 3.5.7
 - MySQL

+## 🛠️ Tools

+- **Visual Studio Code** – Main IDE used for coding, debugging, and managing the project structure
+- **Postman** – Tool for manually testing API endpoints, inspecting HTTP requests/responses, and managing collections
 - **HeidiSQL** – GUI tool for managing and querying the MySQL database
-- **Mockoon** - Used initially to simulate external APIs and test routing before backend implementation
+- **Mockoon** – Used initially to simulate external APIs and test routing before backend implementation
-- **Postman** -  Tool for manually testing API endpoints and inspecting responses
+- **Swagger UI** – Automatically generated interface for exploring and testing API endpoints directly from the browser

 ## 📦 Dependencies